|Posted on September 2, 2017 at 10:30 AM||comments (0)|

 |Posted on July 18, 2017 at 9:25 AM||comments (0)|

 When I came upon my horde of maps, I thought that I could just blog about what you can do with maps, right?
-But then I realized that it didn't matter what the paper was, you could use whatever you had to create the same things.
+But then I realized that it didn't matter what kind of paper, you could use whatever kind you had to create the same things.
 So if you don't have maps, do you have magazines, old music sheets, newspapers, calendars, junk mail, leftover wallpaper or gift wrap and what about old telephone books, or just old books?
 I can't think of any more kinds of paper but what I'm trying to say is that you can use whatever paper you have to create things to make and sell (or give away as gifts).

-That's what the ice cream cone covers symbolize - use whatever kind of paper you have and you free your imagination and creativitiy.
+That's what the ice cream cone covers symbolize - use whatever kind of paper you have and you free your imagination and creativity.

 Let's Get Started

 By the way, you don't have to have a lot to get going.
-The above examples is what I made in the morning from ONE map AND I still had bits leftover.
-Those I can use to make mini cake bunting or garlands.
+The above examples is what I made from ONE map AND still had bits left over.
+With these bits I can make mini cake bunting or garlands.
 In my Magazine Recycling Workshop, I hand out a magazine to each participant and each one leaves with several completed project and with loads more magazine pages left over to create more stuff at home.
 Enough to keep them busy for quite a while!